sourceweaver/raleigh/README.md

 You're now ready to work on the project.
 All the commands available reside in the `Makefile`.
-You'll find a list of *some* of the commands that you'll use regularly in the next esections.
+You'll find a list of *some* of the commands that you'll use regularly in the next sections.

 ### Development